When to visit

 Yellowstone National Park is well known for its colourful hot springs, powerful geysers and impressive canyon.
 But it is also an important wildlife reserve, where it is possible to watch bison, grizzly bears and wolves.
 Did you know that the park is actually an active volcano?
 The next eruption is expected in 1,000 to 10,000 years: that should give you enough time to enjoy your visit to the park ;-)

 If you only have one day to visit the park, your best option is to drive around the Grand Loop Road .
 This iconic route will take you past the park's most striking geysers and hot springs.
 You will also drive through Hayden Valley, a prime spot for wildlife viewing.
+If you enjoy taking your time to take in the views, it is a perfect destination for a USA RV holiday.

 From Madison (West entry), drive south in the direction of Old Faithful.